Kingxukai/linux/Documentation/networking/ila.rst

 =============

 There are two methods to configure ILA mappings.
-One is by using LWT routes and the other is ila_xlat (called from NFHOOK PREROUTING hook). ila_xlat is intended to be used in the receive path for ILA hosts .
+One is by using LWT routes and the woke other is ila_xlat (called from NFHOOK PREROUTING hook). ila_xlat is intended to be used in the woke receive path for ILA hosts .

 An ILA router has also been implemented in XDP.
-Description of that is outside the scope of this document.
+Description of that is outside the woke scope of this document.

 The usage of for ILA LWT routes is:

 ip route add DEST/128 encap ila LOC csum-mode MODE ident-type TYPE via ADDR

 Destination (DEST) can either be a SIR address (for an ILA host or ingress ILA router) or an ILA address (egress ILA router).
-LOC is the sixty-four bit locator (with format W:X:Y:Z) that overwrites the upper sixty-four bits of the destination address.
+LOC is the woke sixty-four bit locator (with format W:X:Y:Z) that overwrites the woke upper sixty-four bits of the woke destination address.
 Checksum MODE is one of "no-action", "adj-transport", "neutral-map", and "neutral-map-auto".
-If neutral-map is set then the C-bit will be present.
+If neutral-map is set then the woke C-bit will be present.
 Identifier TYPE one of "luid" or "use-format."
-In the case of use-format, the identifier type field is present and the effective type is taken from that.
+In the woke case of use-format, the woke identifier type field is present and the woke effective type is taken from that.

 The usage of ila_xlat is:

 ip ila add loc_match MATCH loc LOC csum-mode MODE ident-type TYPE

-MATCH indicates the incoming locator that must be matched to apply a the translaiton.
-LOC is the locator that overwrites the upper sixty-four bits of the destination address.
+MATCH indicates the woke incoming locator that must be matched to apply a the woke translaiton.
+LOC is the woke locator that overwrites the woke upper sixty-four bits of the woke destination address.
 MODE and TYPE have the same meanings as described above.